b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/introduction/introduction_v1_25062025.md

 [9] Esoteric Buddhism , also known as Tantra or Vajrayana https://tibetantrekking.com/tibetan-buddhism/esoteric-buddhism/ [10] Tantra and Tantric Traditions in Buddhism - Indic Today https://www.indica.today/research/conference/tantra-and-tantric-traditions-in-buddhism/

+The four aspects of a tantric agama are ostensibly shared between tantric traditions, but in the vast tantric agamic corpus, the four aspects are more ideal and an overlay of organising principles, than always evident in-suite, in the diverse example of indivindual tantric sectarian agamaic corpora.

+Your assessment is correct: whilst the **fourfold division of a tantric agama**—typically carya (conduct), kriya (ritual), yoga (meditation), and jnana (knowledge)—is often presented as a shared, organizing schema across tantric traditions, in practice this structure functions more as an *idealized framework* than a consistently manifest reality within the actual, diverse agamic corpora and sadhana traditions.

+In the **vast and heterogeneous tantric literature** and sadhana traditions, these four aspects frequently serve as a **systematizing overlay** rather than a set of clearly delineated, internally consistent sections within individual texts or sectarian collections.
+Many agamas or tantras do not explicitly divide their content according to these four categories, and the emphasis or even presence of each aspect can vary significantly between traditions and even within a single tradition’s textual corpus.

+This means that the **fourfold schema is best understood as a retrospective or theoretical model**—a tool for organizing and interpreting the immense diversity of tantric practice and doctrine, rather than a universally applied editorial template.
+The schema reflects an aspiration toward systematization and mutual intelligibility amongst traditions, but the actual textual and ritual realities are often far more fluid and context-dependent.
+This further underscores the remarkable nature of shared technical terms like "carya," which persist as central organizing concepts even when the broader frameworks are more ideal than actual in the lived tradition.

 # The Initial and Early Sahajiyas and Their Context #